 After a long, hard day of work, there’s nothing more relaxing than unwinding in front of Netflix.
 Whether you are catching the new series that everyone at work is talking about or watching a fairly new film that’s a “Netflix Original”, the affordable, entertainment streaming service is thought to be the most popular streaming service in Singapore.
 However, it goes without saying that by consistently clocking in time for Netflix, you will be losing precious life experiences or even a chance to discover a new passion.
-Whether you have just moved to the country or someone who has been staying here for some time, here are a number of things you can do to replace your daily Netflix binge-watching.
+Whether you have just moved to this new territory or someone who has been staying here for some time, here are a number of things you can do to replace your daily Netflix binge-watching.

 Things to do in Singapore Instead of Watching Netflix